-When running jobs on Remote Engine Services, keep in mind the following:
+When running jobs on Remote Engines Services, keep in mind the following:

-- FME Engines of Remote Engine Services can run on any type of license, Standard or Dynamic.
-Multiple engines of both types are supported, depending on licensing terms. - Connecting to Remote Engine Services through a proxy is supported. - FME Flow queues jobs when Remote Engine Services are offline, and submits them for processing once they are online. - Remote Engine Services can accept workspaces that are registered to run only the Job Submitter Service.
-Other FME Flow Web Services are not supported. - In addition to jobs submitted from the Run Workspace page, Remote Engine Services can run jobs submitted from Run a Workspace automations actions and Schedules. - Although Remote Engine Services cannot run jobs submitted directly from Workspace Apps or Run a Dynamic Workspace automations actions, workspaces that contain FMEFlowJobSubmitter transformers can submit jobs to Remote queues, even if those workspaces are invoked from those mechanisms. - Remote Engine Services cannot run custom formats or linked transformers. - A Remote Engine Service can connect with only one FME Flow instance at a time.
+- Licensing: Remote Engines Services supports multiple Standard and Dynamic (CPU Usage) FME Engines.
+Licenses for these engines are not granted separately; they are allotted as part of FME Flow Core licensing, depending on your licensing terms and how your licenses are configured to start.
+However, if you are configuring remote engines for an FME Flow Hosted instance, you must explicitly request a license (see below). - Connecting to Remote Engines Services through a proxy is supported. - FME Flow queues jobs when a Remote Engines Service is offline, and submits them for processing once they are online. - Remote Engines Services can accept workspaces that are registered to run only the Job Submitter Service.
+Other FME Flow Web Services are not supported. - In addition to jobs submitted from the Run Workspace page, Remote Engines Services can run jobs submitted from Run a Workspace automations actions and Schedules. - Although Remote Engines Services cannot run jobs submitted directly from Workspace Apps or Run a Dynamic Workspace automations actions, workspaces that contain FMEFlowJobSubmitter transformers can submit jobs to Remote queues, even if those workspaces are invoked from those mechanisms. - Remote Engines Services cannot run custom formats or linked transformers. - A Remote Engines Service can connect with only one FME Flow instance at a time.
 Simultaneous connections with multiple FME Flow instances are not supported.

-Getting Started with Remote Engine Services
+Getting Started with Remote Engines Services

-To target remote engine services to run jobs:
+To target a Remote Engines Service to run jobs:

-- 1. Install remote engine services on your remote server. - 2.
-FME Flow Hosted users only: Request a license for a Remote Engine Service. - 3.
+- 1. Install a Remote Engines Service on your remote server. - 2.
+FME Flow Hosted users only: Request a license for a Remote Engines Service. - 3.
 Create queues (if necessary). - 4.
-Create a connection to a Remote Engine Service and associate it with one or more queues. - 5.
+Create a connection to a Remote Engines Service and associate it with one or more queues. - 5.
 Run the job on one of the specified queues.